Special Education Laws

 - EDUCATIONAL TESTING REFERRALS for people who are suspected of having a disability within the Tulsa Public Schools System

 Families who are receiving or eligible for special education services have certain rights according to state and federal laws.
-For questions about these rights, please contact your local school, the area Regional Education Service Center, or Special Education Services (SES) of the Oklahoma State Department of Education.
+For questions about these rights, please contact your local school or the Special Education Services (SES) of the Oklahoma State Department of Education.
 These rights and procedural safeguards are in accordance with Title 34 of the Code of Federal Regulations for implementation of the Individuals with Disabilities Education Act (IDEA) and the IDEA Amendments of 1997.

 To learn more about parental rights and safeguards, visit the following links for more information and language options.